OWASP/wrongsecrets/README.md

 ```
 Now you can try to find the secrets by means of solving the challenge offered at the links below
 <details>
-    <summary>all the links for docker challenges.
+    <summary>all the links for docker challenges (click triangle to open the block).
     </summary>

 -   [localhost:8080/challenge/challenge-1](http://localhost:8080/challenge/challenge-1)
 -   [localhost:8080/challenge/challenge-2](http://localhost:8080/challenge/challenge-2)
 -   [localhost:8080/challenge/challenge-3](http://localhost:8080/challenge/challenge-3)